-Step 3 (optional): Work with your assigned grant specialist to pair your Cayuse 424 proposal (for grants.gov proposal submissions only)
+(Your assigned grant specialist can pair your proposal, for grants.gov proposal submissions only)

 In our continuing effort to support research at UNT, GCA began using Cayuse 424, a web-based system for grant proposal preparation and submission that submits proposals directly to federal agencies via grants.gov (i.e. system-to-system submission).
 PIs are encouraged to use Cayuse 424 as it provides expanded access for proposal development and submission in a user-friendly interface and, including a proposal package checklist.